-It is possible to create multiple stockpile entries for the same bid item.
+As explained earlier, it is possible to create multiple stockpile entries for the same bid item.
 This can happen if the contractor requests payment for a portion of the plan quantity, then later requests another portion.
 Example: The contractor stockpiles half the plan quantity of aggregate, then later crushes another quarter.
 Later, they finish the final quarter.